tedalx23/alx-system_engineering-devops/0x01-shell_permissions/README.md

   .Group: no permission at all
   .Other users: all the permissions

-Write a script that sets the mode of the file hello to this:
+a script that sets the mode of the file hello to this:

-Write a script that sets the mode of the file hello the same as olleh’s mode.
+a script that sets the mode of the file hello the same as olleh’s mode.
+Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.